-The Information Quality Track of the Integrated Computing PhD Program consists of a minimum of 75 credit hours beyond the baccalaureate degree including a minimum of 33 hours of course-work from 5000 and 7000 level courses, and a minimum of 42 credit hours of 9000-level doctoral dissertation.
+The Information Quality Track of Computer and Information Sciences PhD Program consists of a minimum of 75 credit hours beyond the baccalaureate degree including a minimum of 33 hours of course-work from 5000 and 7000 level courses, and a minimum of 42 credit hours of 9000-level doctoral dissertation.

 Each student’s plan of study is developed in conjunction with his/her doctoral advisor.